Why is learning to draw and write important?

-Most toddlers show an interest in making marks with crayons or pencils from around 2 years of age.
+Most toddlers show an interest in making marks on paper with crayons or pencils from around 2 years of age.
 Most scribble with lots of lines, even dots and circles, but do not create a recognisable picture.

 How will I know when my toddler is ready to draw?

-Children do not develop in a steady, consistent pattern.
+Children do not develop these in a steady, consistent pattern.
 They have periods of rapid development when they learn many new skills, followed by times when they incorporate new talents.

 How can I help my toddler learn to draw and write?

-Will I start with paints or crayons?
+Should my child start with paints or crayons?

 There are no rules when it comes to learning how to draw and write.
 Some children show an interest earlier than others.